• Skip to primary navigation

 Cucumber lemon and ginger infused water

-cucumber lemon ginger water benefits
+cucumber water benefits

 • Ginger has been used for ages as a home remedy for nausea, stomach issues, and to treat inflammation.
 It has antibacterial, antiviral, and anti-inflammatory properties.
 It is also a carminative and helps reduce gas and improve digestion.
 A large cross-sectional study from 2017 suggested that the consumption of ginger helps boost the immune system.
 It also has phenolic compounds which help in easing nausea.
 Several in vitro studies have shown that ginger and its active components inhibit the growth and spread of colorectal cancer.